Hotels near George Harris Baseball Complex

 Which hotels near George Harris Baseball Complex have laundry facilities?

-Which hotels near George Harris Baseball Complex have a pool?
+Which hotels near George Harris Baseball Complex have an outdoor pool?

 Which hotels near George Harris Baseball Complex have suites or extra space?